-16. Utilities
+16. Utilities [help]

-Find help answering utilities questions18

-- a.
-Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other: - b.
-Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.
+a.
+Circle utilities currently available at the site: [help] electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other b.
+Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed. [help] C. Signature [help] The above answers are true and complete to the best of my knowledge.

-C.Signature

-Find help about who should sign19

-The above answers are true and complete to the best of my knowledge.
 I understand that the lead agency is relying on them to make its decision.

-Type name of signee:

-Position and agency/organization:

-Date submitted:

-D.Supplemental sheet for nonproject actions

-Find help for the nonproject actions worksheet20

-Do not use this section for project actions.

-Because these questions are very general, it may be helpful to read them in conjunction with the list of the elements of the environment.
+Signature: Name of signee Position and Agency/Organization Date Submitted: D. Supplemental sheet for nonproject actions [help] (IT IS NOT NECESSARY to use this sheet for project actions) Because these questions are very general, it may be helpful to read them in conjunction with the list of the elements of the environment.

-18 https://ecology.wa.gov/regulations-permits/sepa/environmental-review/sepa-guidance/sepa-checklist-guidance/sepa-checklist-section-b-environmental-elements/environmental-elements-16-utilities

-19 https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-C-Signature 20 https://ecology.wa.gov/regulations-permits/sepa/environmental-review/sepa-guidance/sepa-checklist-

-20 https://ecology.wa.gov/regulations-permits/sepa/environmental-review/sepa-guidance/sepa-checklist-guidance/sepa-checklist-section-d-non-project-actions

 When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity or at a faster rate than if the proposal were not implemented.
 Respond briefly and in general terms.

-- 1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise? - Proposed measures to avoid or reduce such increases are: - 2.
-How would the proposal be likely to affect plants, animals, fish, or marine life? - Proposed measures to protect or conserve plants, animals, fish, or marine life are: - 3.
-How would the proposal be likely to deplete energy or natural resources? - Proposed measures to protect or conserve energy and natural resources are: - 4.
-How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection, such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands? - Proposed measures to protect such resources or to avoid or reduce impacts are: - 5.
-How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans? - Proposed measures to avoid or reduce shoreline and land use impacts are: - 6.
-How would the proposal be likely to increase demands on transportation or public services and utilities? - Proposed measures to reduce or respond to such demand(s) are:

-7. Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.
+1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
+Proposed measures to avoid or reduce such increases are: 2.
+How would the proposal be likely to affect plants, animals, fish, or marine life?
+Proposed measures to protect or conserve plants, animals, fish, or marine life are: 3.
+How would the proposal be likely to deplete energy or natural resources?
+Proposed measures to protect or conserve energy and natural resources are:

+4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
+Proposed measures to protect such resources or to avoid or reduce impacts are: 5.
+How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
+Proposed measures to avoid or reduce shoreline and land use impacts are: 6.
+How would the proposal be likely to increase demands on transportation or public services and utilities?
+Proposed measures to reduce or respond to such demand(s) are: 7.
+Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.